SreejaKodaparthi/PLLAMA/README.md

 🌱 PLLaMa – AI-Powered Plant Science Assistant

-PLLaMa (Plant Large Language Model Assistant) is an AI-powered web platform for plant science and agriculture, integrating a domain-specific Large Language Model (PLLaMa / LLaMA-2) with computer vision (YOLOv8) to support plant disease analysis, agronomy queries, and agricultural decision-making.
+PLLaMa (Plant Large Language Model Assistant) is an AI-powered web platform for plant science and agriculture.
+It integrates a domain-specific Large Language Model (PLLaMa / LLaMA-2) with computer vision (YOLOv8) to support plant disease detection, agronomy queries, and agricultural decision-making.

-The system extends the original PLLaMa research paper into a fully deployable, multimodal MERN-based application with real-time data retrieval and multilingual support.
+This project extends the original PLLaMa research paper into a fully deployable, multimodal MERN-based application with real-time data retrieval and multilingual support.
-.

 🔍 Project Overview